-As women, we've been conditioned for decades that our place in the gym is over by the cardio machines, and that heavy weights and muscle gain is for the big guys.
-Oh how wrong that was!
+For decades, women have been been conditioned that their place in the gym is over by the cardio machines, and that lifting heavy weights and striving for muscle gain is for the big guys.
+Oh how wrong that was.

-We love seeing more and more women hitting the free weights section at the gym, and performing strength-building exercises as opposed to spending 100% of their session in the cardio zone.
+We love to see more and more women hitting the free weights section at the gym, and performing strength-building exercises as opposed to spending 100% of their session in the cardio zone.

 For the longest time, I was your typical cardio bunny, eating very little, doing lots of cardio and being very confused as to why this approach isn’t getting me any closer to my dream physique.
 Much has changed since then, and I couldn't be more satisfied with the results I've been able to achieve."